awjh-ibm/fabric-go-developer-api/tutorials/a_simple_contract.md

 Now that the chaincode is instantiated you can interact with your chaincode using invoke and query.
 First use an invoke to create a new key pair in the world state:

 ```
-peer chaincode invoke -n mycc -c '{"Args":["contracts.Simple:Create", "KEY_1", "VALUE_1"]}' -C myc
+peer chaincode invoke -n mycc -c '{"Args":["Simple:Create", "KEY_1", "VALUE_1"]}' -C myc
 ```

 The first argument of invoke is the contract and function you wish to call separated by a colon.
-In this case the contract is "contracts.Simple" and function "Create".
-By default the first contract passed in for the created chaincode is the default and can be called without passing a name.
-It is therefore possible in this chaincode to call all functions by just passing the name.
-The remaining arguments are the values to be passed to the function so in the case of create the key and value parameters.
-Note that you do not pass the transaction context, this is generated by the running chaincode to be passed to your contract function.
+The first contract passed in for the created chaincode is the known as default and can be called without passing a name.
+It is therefore possible in this chaincode to call all functions in the simple contract by just passing the function name (no colon).
+The remaining arguments are the values to be passed to the function so in the case of `Create` the key and value parameters.

+> Note that you do not pass the transaction context, this is generated by the running chaincode to be passed to your contract function.

 Once your key value pair is created you can use the "Update" function of your contract to change the value.
 This again can be done using an invoke argument:

 ```
-peer chaincode invoke -n mycc -c '{"Args":["contracts.Simple:Update", "KEY_1", "VALUE_2"]}' -C myc
+peer chaincode invoke -n mycc -c '{"Args":["Simple:Update", "KEY_1", "VALUE_2"]}' -C myc
 ```

 If you wish to read the value stored for a particular key you can query the "Read" function of the contract:

 ```
-peer chaincode query -n mycc -c '{"Args":["contracts.Simple:Read", "KEY_1"]}' -C myc
+peer chaincode query -n mycc -c '{"Args":["Simple:Read", "KEY_1"]}' -C myc
 ```

+You should see VALUE_2 returned.

 The contract API also provides a system contract with the name `org.hyperledger.fabric` inside your chaincode.
 This system contract currently provides a single function `GetMetadata` which provides details on the contracts running within the chaincode.
 Query this function to see details about your contract:

 ```
 peer chaincode query -n mycc -c '{"Args":["org.hyperledger.fabric:GetMetadata"]}' -C myc
 ```

+This can be useful when you forget the name of a contract or structure of a function you wish to call.
+The name field of a contract is its identifier for calling e.g. Simple.
+Currently the parameters names are set to be `param0`, `param1`, ..., `paramN` rather than their actual names due to the limitations of go.
+More about this metadata will be covered in later tutorials.